A place of charm, memory and sea

 Sword Beach, June 6, 1944: The first French people landed

-During the Second World War , the villa was occupied by the German forces and became a military command post, Marshal Rommel probably made some visits there .
-On June 6, 1944, on the morning of D-Day , Villa Andry was at the heart of a decisive battle.
-Located against Sword Beach , still occupied by the German Kommandantur , a strategic command post for the enemy.
+During the Second World War, the villa was occupied by German forces and became a military command post; Field Marshal Rommel likely visited it on several occasions.
+On the morning of D-Day, Villa Andry found itself at the heart of a decisive battle.
+Located opposite Sword Beach, still occupied by the German Kommandantur, it served as a strategic command post for the enemy.

-But at 7:25 am , the first French soldiers of commando n ° 4 Kieffer (photo opposite), 1st battalion of marine riflers commando, land on the beach at a place called La Brèche in Colleville-sur-Orne (today Colleville-Montgomery).
-This battalions was created in Great Britain in 1942 by free France (FNFL) and is made up of 177 French , including Léon Gautier , one of the last veterans of the landing deceased on July 3, 2023, and Lieutenant Lofi , who directs the troop 8.
-Their mission: neutralize the German defenses, the fortification of the casino and liberate Ouistreham.
+But at 7:25 a.m., the first French soldiers of Commando No. 4 Kieffer (photo opposite), 1st Battalion of Marine Commandos, landed on the beach at a place called La Brèche in Colleville-sur-Orne (now Colleville-Montgomery).
+This battalion was created in Great Britain in 1942 by Free France (FNFL) and was composed of 177 Frenchmen, including Léon Gautier, one of the last surviving D-Day veterans, who died on July 3, 2023, and Lieutenant Lofi, who led Troop 8.
+Their mission: to neutralize the German defenses, the casino fortifications , and liberate Ouistreham.

 One of the first houses released from the Atlantic Wall

-In the following hours, the fights are raging.
-The commandos advance along the 2 km of beach , destroying blockhaus, machine gun nests and mines fields.
-At 11:30 am , they reach Villa Andry and manage to break the last German resistance .
-The defeated enemy, they continue their progress to join Pegasus Bridge, then Caen and inwards.
+In the hours that followed, fierce fighting raged.
+The commandos advanced along the 2 km of beach, destroying bunkers, machine-gun nests, and minefields.
+At 11:30 a.m., they reached Villa Andry and managed to break through the last German resistance.
+With the enemy defeated, they continued their advance to Pegasus Bridge, then Caen, and inland.

-This moment marks a historic turning point: Villa Andry becomes one of the first houses freed from the Atlantic Wall.
-A testimony of this decisive day is still visible on our facade: a commemorative plaque recalls the engagement of these heroes who made freedom to Normandy.
+This moment marked a historic turning point: Villa Andry became one of the first houses liberated from the Atlantic Wall.
+A testament to this decisive day is still visible on our facade: a commemorative plaque recalls the commitment of these heroes who restored freedom to Normandy.

 From liberation to hotels